 Also you're able to harass your enemys.
 How?
 Read in the Chapter below.

-If you're getting followed by some enemys, try to get away using Decoy.
+If you're getting followed by some enemys, try to get away using Warrior Trickster.
 But stay patience!
 Use it to get into bushes or to your enemys.
 You're invisible, yes, but only for 1.5 seconds.

 After using this "trick" very often you maybe notice that your enemys are ignoring your double.

 So why dont you let them think you're the double?
 Just press (S) to stop.
-It looks exactly like you're using Decoy.
+It looks exactly like you're using Warrior Trickster.
 So in theory the enemys will think that you used your famous W-Skill and went somewhere else.
 But you never used it!
 You just pressed (S).
-If they recognize their fatal mistake just use Decoy.
+If they recognize their fatal mistake just use Warrior Trickster.

 But remember that this trick is very risky.
 Because some guys randomly attack your double.
 Which is good and bad for you.

-If you're playing against Mages (like Malzahar or Lux) try to attack them starting with Decoy.
+If you're playing against Mages (like Malzahar or Lux) try to attack them starting with Warrior Trickster.
 It's funny and effective if Malzahar hits your double with his ultimate.
 During the time of his ultimate he's very vulnerable.
 This is your advantage.

-Your Decoy blocks Caitlyn's Ultimate.
+Your Warrior Trickster blocks Caitlyn's Ultimate.
 Because you will spawn your double right behind you. just stay in cover.
 Her Ultimate will hit your double.
 No damage for you and a wasted Ulti for Caitlyn.